-The Company's financial instruments consist of cash and cash equivalents, marketable securities, accounts payable and accrued liabilities and lease liability.
-For cash and cash equivalents and accounts payable and accrued liabilities, the carrying values are considered to be a reasonable approximation of fair value due to the short-term nature of these instruments.
+The Company's financial instruments consist of cash and cash equivalents, marketable securities, accounts payable and accrued liabilities, convertible debt, and lease liability.
+Cash and cash equivalents and marketable securities are valued using quoted prices from an active market (Level 1).
+For the accounts payable and accrued liabilities, the carrying values are considered to be a reasonable approximation of fair value due to the short-term nature of these instruments.